Pakistan Police FC: Football Federation League

 The club then entered the Football Federation League following the domestic revamp in the country from the 2004–05 season, they finished bottom of their group.
 In 2005, the club participated in 2005 National Football Challenge Cup, topping their preliminary group.
 In 2010–11 Pakistan Football Federation League, they won the tournament after defeating local rivals, Muslim 2–1 in the finals, earning promotion to 2011–12 Pakistan Premier League.
 The club stayed in the Pakistan Premier League for one season, as they got relegated at the end of 2011–12 season.
 The club failed to earn promotion in three back-to-back season, with their league appearance coming back in the 2014–15 Pakistan Football Federation League.
 In the 2020-21 Football Federation League, they topped the Group B table.

-2023–present

 Following the domestic football revamp in the country in 2023, departmental clubs including Police remained competing in the PFF National Challenge Cup.

+Sports programme suspension

+In late 2025, following the conclusion of the National Games, the Balochistan Police suspended its sports programme and reassigned their athletes to regular policing and administrative duties, citing worsening law-and-order conditions in the province.
+As a result, several footballers were deployed to police stations, checkpoints and security duties, preventing the Balochistan-based squad from participating in football competitions, including the 2026 Chief Minister Balochistan Gold Cup.

 Club Administration and Structure

-The Pakistan Police football team is administered centrally by the Pakistan Police Sports Board, established in 1978.
-The Board includes representation from the provincial police organisations, and functions as an umbrella body above the sports boards of the individual provinces and regions.
-The representative football side is selected from players employed across the various provincial and federal police units, including Punjab Police, Sindh Police, Khyber Pakhtunkhwa Police, Balochistan Police and other federal branches.
+The Pakistan Police Sports Board consists of representatives from provincial police organisations, including Punjab Police, Sindh Police, Khyber Pakhtunkhwa Police, Balochistan Police and other federal branches, and oversees around 30 sporting disciplines.
+Since 1972, however, the football section has been administered by the Balochistan Police, which was entrusted with representing the Pakistan Police in football nationwide.
+Players have been recruited from different regions of Pakistan for national competitions, and are employed under a sports quota.